How do I prepare for travel?

 1. Complete your “Preparing for Learning Abroad Module”.
 This is for all RMIT students going on

-2. Attend your comprehensive pre-departure briefing to have your questions answered and set your mind at ease before you jet off.
-You will get to meet and network with your peers.
+2. Attend a comprehensive pre-departure briefing.
+Have your questions answered and set your mind at ease before you jet off.
+Not only will you learn everything you need to know about your experience, you'll get to meet and network with your peers.

 You will be notified via your student email of the time, date and location of your dedicated pre-departure session.

-3. Find out more about the RMIT complimentary student travel insurance
+3. Review the RMIT complimentary student travel insurance

 All RMIT University students travelling overseas on an approved program receive complimentary travel insurance.
-Find out more, including what you’re covered for and any exclusions.
+Find out what you’re covered for and what exclusions are in place.

 4. Register your details with International SOS before you leave for your global experience.